 The aim of a warm-up is to take the horse from a state of inactivity or rest to a state of activity.

-The warm-up process ensures that joints, muscles, ligaments and tendons, as well as the cardiovascular system, is prepared for more strenuous work.
+The warm-up process ensures that joints, muscles, ligaments and tendons, as well as the cardiovascular system, are prepared for more strenuous work.

 For those jumping, a few small jumps should be included in the warm-up period.

 If galloping is required, some strong canter and/or galloping a short distance helps to increase blood flow and mobility of the body.